matiasinsaurralde/nina/README.md

 3. **CLI Tool** (`cmd/nina`): Command-line interface for interacting with the API

 The system uses Redis for persistent storage and supports XDG-compliant configuration management.

+## Continuous Integration

+The project includes a comprehensive CI pipeline that runs on every push and pull request:

+- **Parallel Builds**: All components (api, ingress, nina) are built in parallel
+- **Race Detection**: Tests run with Go's race detector enabled
+- **Code Quality**: golangci-lint with multiple linters for code quality
+- **Integration Tests**: Redis integration tests with real database
+- **Security Scan**: Vulnerability scanning with govulncheck
+- **Validation**: go.mod validation, dependency checks, and formatting validation

+The CI workflow ensures code quality and catches issues early in the development process.

 ---